 This Analysis is to understand and describe the future course of action to grow or sustain the current business. generally, companies use machine learning techniques and algorithms to define the business rules going forward.
 An example of this could be of any telecom company understands that as the phones are getting better at computation therefore call will be less prioritized and focus will increase on consumption of mobile data.

-Popular Data Analysis Tools
+Popular Tools Used

 Let us look into some widely used data analysis tools along with some tools which are market leaders in this segment: